 It’s time to renew my annual tradition.

-I like to start off each New Year putting my anemic forecasting skills and substandard intellect to the test by analyzing current cultural trends and then issuing my top 10 predictions for the next 12 months.
-These won't just include the world of politics, but pop culture, sports, and more.
+I like to start off each New Year putting my anemic forecasting skills and substandard intellect to the test, by analyzing current cultural trends and then issuing my top 10 predictions for the next 12 months.
+These won’t just include the world of politics, but pop culture, sports, and more.
 If it turns out I get any of these right, a year from now I shall take full credit.
-But if I'm proven unworthy once more, rest assured I shall disavow all knowledge of this exercise.
+But if I’m proven unworthy once more, rest assured I shall disavow all knowledge of this exercise.
+If you’d like, feel free to go back and see how last year’s predictions did by clicking here.

 And with that, let us begin:

-10. The Tampa Bay Buccaneers will win Super Bowl 54.
+9. The Green Bay Packers win Super Bowl 56.